 This is a common and frustrating question for any grower.
-You’ve planted your fruit or nut tree.
+You’ve planted your fruit tree.
 It’s growing.
 It’s living.
 But it’s not blooming or bearing fruit.
-While this can discourage a grower to the point of wanting to chop the tree down, you should go for the facts, not the axe!
-If your fruit (or nut) tree doesn’t bloom or bear, it isn’t unusual, and it can happen for a number of reasons.
-In this article, we focus on some of the most common issues and how you can address them.
+While this can discourage a grower to the point of wanting to chop the tree down, you should go for the facts — not the axe.
+If your fruit tree doesn’t bloom or bear, it can happen for a number of reasons.
+In this article, we focus on the 6 basic requirements of fruit trees and address the most common issues/solutions related to fruit production.

-If your fruit or nut tree is still too young, it won’t go into fruit-production mode.
+If your fruit tree is still too immature, it won’t go into fruit-production mode.
 When you receive your tree from Stark Bro’s, it will be around 2 years old and will still need a few years before reaching its fruiting maturity.
-Check out our article, How Many Years?, for more information about how long it takes for different trees to bear before deciding your tree has bearing problems.
+Read our article about how many years until you should expect fruit for more information about how long it takes for different trees to bear before deciding your tree has an issue.

-Fruit and nut trees require pollination to be able to set fruit.
+Fruit trees require pollination to be able to set fruit.
 If your tree is not self-pollinating, it needs a compatible pollinator planted nearby.
-Also, pollination helpers like bees, birds and wind need to be adequately present.
+Also, pollination-helpers like bees, birds, and wind need to be adequately present.
 If your tree is missing these important elements, it may bloom profusely, but it will most likely never set fruit.
 Read The Importance of Fruit Tree Pollination to learn more.

-Each variety of trees has recommended hardiness zones for planting.
-You can find tips to help you find your hardiness zone by reading Fruit Tree Care: Planting in the Zone.
-Once you know what your zone is, you will be able to select fruit and nut trees that will grow in your area.
+Individual tree varieties have recommended hardiness zones for planting.
+You can find out how to determine your USDA hardiness zone by reading Fruit Tree Care: Planting in the Zone.
+Once you know what your zone is, you will be able to select fruit trees that are recommended to grow in your area.

 There are different things to consider when you plant in your zone:

 It is very important that your trees have the right balance of reserve food and soil elements.
+This is the best thing you can do to ensure your tree fruits and has energy to support its fruit.
 As you can see in the graphic, if this balance is off, it can have a negative impact on how your tree blooms or bears.

 If a tree has plenty of reserve food but a shortage of soil elements, you may see a stunted crop of undersized, poor-quality fruit.
 You might even see no fruit at all.
 This can happen if your tree has tried to overbear, which may cause a tree to drop its fruit prematurely.
-It may also happen if your tree has experienced foliage-depletion, which can be caused by stress, weather or other weakening factors like animals, pests or disease.
-Identifying the stress factor and treating it can help to remedy the problem.
-You can perform soil tests to find nutrient deficiencies.
-You should also consider a regular spray schedule to control pests and disease.
+It may also happen if your tree has experienced foliage-depletion, which can be caused by stress, weather, or other weakening factors (animals, pests, or disease).
+Identifying the stress factor and treating it will help to remedy the problem.
+You can have your soil tested to find nutrient deficiencies.
+You should implement routine control of pests and disease.

 Root pruning: Bring a spade or shovel out to the drip line of your trees.
 The drip line is where the tips of the branches are, but straight down on the ground.
 Take the spade or shovel and push it straight into the ground and pull it straight back out.
 Do not dig out any dirt.
 Move over a foot or two and repeat the process.
-You are essentially creating a dotted-line circle around your tree.
-That way, your tree should be encouraged to bloom during the next growing season.
+You are essentially creating a dotted-line circle around your tree’s root system, which will clip the feeder roots and “shock” the tree into blooming during the next growing season.

-Scoring: This has the same result as root pruning.
+Scoring: This has the same result as root pruning, but scoring should not be your first step to getting your tree to fruit.
+Consider it a last resort.
 When scoring your trees, bring a small knife (like a pocket-knife) out to your tree.
 Locate a spot low on the trunk and cut a single horizontal line into the bark, only halfway around the tree.
 Move up several inches and repeat this, but halfway around the other direction.
-Do not let these lines connect to one another.
-See the animated image as a reference for scoring the tree.
+Do not let these lines connect to one another or you will destroy the phloem tissue and completely disrupt the vascular system of the tree, which will lead to its demise.
+See the animated image as a reference for examples of properly scoring the bark halfway around a tree.